Albonycal/blog.albony.xyz/content/posts/education-system-and-youth.md

     appendFilePath: true # to append file path to Edit link

 ---
 ###### I write this as when India has successfully landed and is carrying out it's Chandrayan-3 mission.
+This is a very proud moment for each and every Indian.
-###### India has become the first country to land on Moon's South Pole, I'd like to congratulate all the people who were involved in this mission.
+###### India has become the first country to land on Moon's South Pole, I'd like to congratulate all the people who were involved in this mission!

 Anyway, I stumbled upon this old essay from 1999, titled "INDIAN TALENT CAUGHT IN THE COBWEBS", It mentions how Indian society in general resists change.